Legal

 5.5 The Processor shall bear full responsibility and liability for the activities of its sub-processors vis a vis the Controller.

-5.6 Should a sub-processor provide its services outside the EU/EEA, the Processor shall ensure compliance with the rules regarding data transfer abroad, as described under sec.
-12 of this DPA.
+5.6 Should a sub-processor provide its services outside the EU/EEA, the Processor shall ensure compliance with the rules regarding data transfer abroad, as described under section 11 of this DPA.

 6. Data Subject Rights